derferickc/kokanee-comments/README.md

 # Kokanee Exploratory Project - Frontend

 > A simple application that displays a comment list that automatically appends new messages as they arrive.
 The user can choose whether to automatically follow the stream of messages as they arrive.
 All comments include an author, a message, and the timestamp of when they were created.
+In order to load large amounts of data without eating up the browser's memory, react-window was used to virtualize the list of comments and show only enough to fill the users view port.

-> Technology used: React, Next.JS, Typescript, HTML5, ES6, lorem-impsum, Material-UI
+> Technology used: React, Next.JS, Typescript, HTML5, ES6, react-window, react-virtualized-auto-sizer, lorem-impsum, Material-UI

 ## Installation / Run Commands